MasoniteFramework/docs/email.md

 ## Getting Started

 All mail configuration is inside `config/mail.py` and contains several well documented options.
 There are several built in drivers you can use but you can make your own if you'd like.
-You can follow the documentation here at "Making an Email Driver."
+You can follow the documentation here at [Creating a Mail Driver](/email/creating-an-email-driver.md).
 If you do make your own, consider making it available on PyPi so others can install it.
 We may even put it in Masonite by default.

 By default, Masonite uses the `smtp` driver.
 Inside your `.env` file, just put your smtp credentials.
 If you are using Mailgun then switch your driver to `mailgun` and put your Mailgun credentials in your `.env` file.